molecular/anyhedge-accountant/README.md

 ## CAVEAT

-The tool currently relies on the following assumption:
+The tool currently relies on the following assumptions:

-    first input of funding_tx is from hedge side, last input of funding_tx is from long side
+   * first input of funding_tx is from hedge side, last input of funding_tx is from long side
+   * any change outputs of funding_tx go back to the respective input addresses

 to identify the prefunding_tx